-Let’s compare hardware VPNs and software VPNs by looking at the key factors: speed, setup, maintenance, updates, remote access, scalability, and price.
+Let’s compare hardware VPNs and software VPNs by looking at the key factors: speed, locations, setup, maintenance, updates, remote access, scalability, and price.

-You may have read that hardware VPNs are faster and more reliable than a server-based VPN solution.
+You may have read that hardware VPNs are faster and more reliable than a software-based VPN solution.
 However, this was only true more than a decade ago, when computers had lower processor speeds and struggled to multitask.
 Nowadays, even our smartphones are capable of simultaneously running multiple programs (including a software VPN) with little to no impact on their performance.

-In addition to this, any occasional speed issues with a software VPN can usually be fixed in a matter of few clicks, i.e., by restarting your device or choosing a different server location.
+In addition to this, any occasional speed issues with a software VPN can usually be fixed in a matter of clicks, i.e., by restarting your device or choosing a different server location.

-Setting up a software VPN requires simple installation and can be done in minutes.
+Software VPN like NordVPN Teams can be deployed in hours.
+Once it’s set up, the app for employees can be installed within minutes.
 Even a beginner will be able to do it, and if not, most providers offer 24/7 online support.

 On the other hand, setting up a hardware VPN will require more technical expertise.
 Because it usually doesn’t have a user interface, you will have to configure your VPN hardware device manually.
 Setting up remote access for your employees will also be much trickier, but we’ll cover this in the following section.

 When it comes to updates, software VPNs also have an advantage.
-If you are using a software VPN, you’ll probably hear about the latest updates from the service provider as soon as they are released (these could appear in the form of pop-ups, app store reminders or email reminders).
+If you are using a premium software VPN, you’ll probably hear about the latest updates from the service provider as soon as they are released (these could appear in the form of pop-ups, app store reminders or email reminders).
 Many software VPNs also offer extra VPN security features such as NordVPN’s CyberSec or VPN browser extensions.